vickneee/vickneee/README.md

 I am Web Development Student.

-🌱 I’m currently learning JavaScript, Node.js and React.js.
+🌱 I’m currently learning CSS, JavaScript, Node.js and React.js.

 <!--
 **vickneee/vickneee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.